 Different Types of Greek Organizations at Ole Miss

 NPHC or the National Pan-Hellenic Council are know as the Divine Nine and those organizations participate in Intake.
 Intake is a process that can occur either the fall or spring semester depending on the individual organizations needs.
-Fraternities and sororities that participate in Recruitment (or "Rush") belong to the Interfraternity Council (IFC) and Panhellenic Council (NPC), respectively.
+Fraternities and sororities that participate in formal recruitment belong to the Interfraternity Council (IFC) and Panhellenic Council (NPC), respectively.

 What benefits will my son or daughter gain by joining a Greek organization?